 Actually, instead of marginalizing civilization, I’m un-marginalizing our hunter-gatherer ancestors.
 I’m pointing out that, rather than being a boon to humanity, civilization is a root cause of the pressing problems civilized humanity now faces.
 Still, I’m not suggesting we abandon civilization, even if we could.
 I’m not even saying were ever going to be able to do anything about the unintended consequences of civilization.
 However, honestly facing the truth of our journey from the old way to the present may offer a roadmap towards mitigation of some issues.

 We are ‘them’.
 I feel that knowing who we are organically and originally (long-term view) affords perspective on who we think we are now (short-term view).
 Sticking our head in the sand, touting the advantages of civilization only ensures being stuck in the status quo.
 The advent of the Agricultural Revolution and civilization is simply the two steps forward, one step backward progression of evolution.
-Perhaps the advent of the Electricity Revolution is setting us up to take another few steps forward, and naturally another step backward as well.
+Perhaps the advent of the Electricity Revolution has set humanity up to take another few steps forward, and naturally another step backward as well.